-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on October 9, 2019.
-On October 9, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On October 15, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on the same day, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on October 17, 2019.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on October 17, 2019.
+On October 18, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
+On October 21, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain names which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on October 23, 2019, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on October 25, 2020.

 The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).

 In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on October 29, 2019.
 In accordance with the Rules, paragraph 5, the due date for Response was November 18, 2019.
 The Respondent submitted its Response on November 18, 2019.